AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_chatroom_overview.md

 Chat rooms enable real-time messaging among multiple users.
-Chat rooms do not have a strict membership and members do not have any relationship with each other.
-Once a chat room member exits the chat room, this member does not receive any push message from the chat room, and within 5 minutes, automatically leaves the chat room.
+Chat rooms do not have a strict membership, and members do not members do not retain any permanent relationship with each other.
+Once a chat room member goes offline, this member does not receive any push messages from the chat room, and within 5 minutes, automatically leaves the chat room.
 Chat rooms are widely applied in live broadcast use cases as stream chat in Twitch.

 ## Chat room roles and privileges

 Chat rooms have the following roles and privileges:

-- Chat room members: Regular members that can send and recieve chat room messages.
+- Chat room members: Members can send and receive chat room messages.
-- Chat room admins: They are specified by the chat group owner.
-Apart from sending and receiving chat room messages, they have some administrative privileges.
-You can add up to 99 admins for each chat room.
+- Chat room admins: Admins are appointed by the chat group owner.
+Apart from sending and receiving chat room messages, admins have some administrative privileges.
+Chat rooms can be configured to have up to 99 admins.
-- Chat room owner: The creator of the chat room.
-Chat room owners have the highest privileges, including specifying the chat room admin, disbanding the chat room, modifying the chat room attributes, and managing other chat room members.
+- Chat room owner: When a user creates a chat room, they automatically become the owner.
+Owners have the most privileges in a chat room, including appointing admins, modifying chat room attributes, and managing other chat room members (including admins).
+Owners can also disband the chat room or transfer ownership to another member.

 ## Chat groups vs. chat rooms